Swiss parliamentary committee backs buying Gripen fighters

 "The majority of the committee thinks the risks are manageable," Gallade said.
 "It estimates we don't need a Rolls-Royce but a machine that meets the needs of our air force."

-Switzerland opted for the Gripen as a cheaper alternative to the Eurofighter Typhoon, developed by a consortium of BAE, Finmeccanica and EADS, and Dassault Aviation's Rafale jet.
+Switzerland opted for the Gripen as a cheaper alternative to the Eurofighter Typhoon, developed by a consortium of BAE (BAES.L), Finmeccanica SIFI.MI and EADS EAD.PA, and Dassault Aviation's (AVMD.PA) Rafale jet.

 Switzerland, which hasn't fought an international war for 200 years, wants the Gripen jets to replace its aging Northrop F-5 Tiger fighters, a move unpopular with some because it will require cost cuts in other areas, such as education.